jamditis/pocketlink/README.md

    Click the toggle switch in the top-right corner.
 4. Load the extension:
    Click the "Load unpacked" button and select the cloned pocketlink directory.
+5. Review the "Settings" page:
+   Choose the settings that work best for you.

 ## **Configuration**